-- Differences in institutional missions are recognized and encouraged.
-Completion of students' educational goals should be the most important priority of every institution.
-Progression toward completion recognizes that funding must follow the student.
-Affordability is encouraged through on-time completion, limiting excess credits, and efficient resource allocation.
-Collaboration is rewarded by encouraging successful transfer of students - □ Potential unintended consequence of raising academic requirements or lowering academic quality to increase completions must be discouraged.
+- Differences in institutional missions are recognized and encouraged. - Completion of students' educational goals should be the most important priority of every institution. - Progression toward completion recognizes that funding must follow the student. - □ Affordability is encouraged through on-time completion, limiting excess credits, and efficient resource allocation. - □ Collaboration is rewarded by encouraging successful transfer of students and reducing barriers to student success. - Potential unintended consequence of raising academic requirements or lowering academic quality to increase completions must be discouraged.